 Rochester: Please pray for gospel meetings July 23 through August 5 with William Skates and Brandon Doll.
 If interested in helping with a Seed Sowers effort here July 24-28, please contact Tim and Eunice McCalley at email@example.com.

-Barrington: Spanish gospel meetings were conducted from April 14-24 with the help of Gilberto Torrens from Mexico.
+Barrington: Spanish gospel meetings were conducted from April 14-24.
 There was blessing seen for which we thank God.
-He also visited the Olney assembly in Philadelphia and the new work on Castor Ave. in Philadelphia.

 Belfast: The assembly has moved from Caneadea after having to leave a building that was leased for 13 years.
 The Lord provided a house to purchase and renovate for a gospel hall in the nearby town of Belfast.
 Please pray for our weekly gospel meeting and snack time.
 The saints have been encouraged by many walk-in teenagers from the town.